KjellKod/ai_job_candidate_reviewer/README.md

 python3 candidate_reviewer.py provide-feedback 1 "John Doe" \
   "Too much weight on years of experience, not enough on practical skills"

+# When rejecting candidates, you can create screening filters (hard rules)
+# that automatically reject similar candidates in the future

-# Re-evaluate with improved AI
+# Re-evaluate with improved AI (shows score deltas)
 python3 candidate_reviewer.py re-evaluate 1
+# Output: ✅ Re-evaluated John Doe (was 60 → now 75 | Δ +15)
 ```

+**💡 Pro Tips:**
-**💡 Pro Tip:** The AI learns from your feedback and applies those insights to future evaluations!
+- The AI learns from your feedback and applies those insights to future evaluations
+- Create screening filters to automatically enforce hard requirements (e.g., "must have 5+ years Python")
+- Re-evaluations show score changes and skip rejected candidates by default

 ---